Social Democrats (Socialdemokraterna)

 Jimmie Åkesson.
 Photo: Ari Luostarinen/TT

 Party: The nationalist Sweden Democrats were founded in 1988, evolving from far-right organizations with neo-Nazi roots.
 In recent years the party has worked to tone down its image as a racist and extremist group.
-However, cutting immigration remains the party's main goal.
+However, cutting immigration remains the party's main goal and it does not support dual nationality, with the exception of Nordic citizens.

-Sweden's third biggest party following the 2014 election, the Sweden Democrats had the chance to be kingmakers in parliament and sparked a government crisis shortly after the vote when they helped block the centre-left coalition’s budget proposal.
+Sweden's third biggest party following the 2014 election, the Sweden Democrats had the chance to be kingmakers in parliament and sparked a government crisis shortly after the vote when they helped block the centre-left coalition's budget proposal.
 An unprecedented deal between the Social Democrat-Green government and the centre-right opposition ended the crisis and froze Åkesson's party out for the time being, but a recent thawing towards them from the Moderates show that they still have the capacity to influence even without formal power.
-The polls suggest they will be an influence in the future too: just over a year ahead of the 2018 election they polled as Sweden’s second largest party.
+The polls suggest they will be an influence in the future too.

 Left Party (Vänsterpartiet)